jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     :language: shell
     :linenos:

-* then make the program executable
+* then I type this in the terminal to make the program I just wrote executable

   .. code-block:: shell